-There are three situations to consider for file objects.
+There are three situations to consider for file objects:

-- For user file objects, DBMaker only passes the source file name to the target database.
+- For user file objects, DBMaker passes only the source file name to the target database.
 The user needs to copy the files to a place where the target database can access them.
-Sometimes a user must use the UPDATE command or the MOVE FILE OBJECT command to change the file names on the target database if the new directories are not the same on the source database. - For system file objects between two different databases, DBMaker will create a new system file object on the target database and copy the contents of the source database to it. - For system file objects on the same database, local-to-local or remote-to-remote, DBMaker only increments the shared counters.
+Sometimes the UPDATE command or the MOVE FILE OBJECT command must be used to change the file names on the target database if the new directories are not the same on the source database. - For system file objects between two different databases, DBMaker creates a new system file object on the target database and copy the contents of the source database to it. - For system file objects on the same database, local-to-local or remote-to-remote, DBMaker increments only the shared counters.